 Its third song, "So Far," dominated the Israeli charts, much to Karolina's surprise.
 "I remember how insecure she was about it," Deckelbaum said, "and how Dana and I thought: 'Wow-this is amazing.'
 Then we sat there and tried to harmonize it."

 In writing the song, Karolina "had a conversation between my heart and God, and I explained the spirit of what I'm feeling.
 Whatever I did, I didn't feel good.
 What's going on?
 Even when life is amazing I feel bad.
 People smile at me, I don't smile back....
 Sometimes you don't know anything about life and yourself, and that's OK."
+At the time, Karolina had good reason to smile.
+Her own band, Funset, was taking off with a sound she likes to call "ragga pumpkin" for its groovy eclecticism.

 We welcome your feedback.